-A candidate must apply for graduation after registering for the last semester of the anticipated completion date by submitting an Application for Graduation via MyHU.
+A candidate should apply for graduation after registering for the last semester of the anticipated completion date by submitting an Application for Graduation via MyHU.
+Once degree requirements are met, the degree will be conferred.

 A candidate for graduation must complete all requirements for the degree to be eligible to participate in Commencement.
 There is a Commencement cost of approximately \$70 for the graduate student.